Ribbon of geese

 How can you beckon in times such as these?

 Yet I breathe in this brilliant orange sunset.

 Bless the draped bodies our eyes cannot see.

 Sing them to peace.

-I place my trust the Pilot of wild things.
+I place my trust in the Pilot of Wild Things.